agda-web/agda-wasm-dist/README.md

 # agda-wasm-dist

 Distributions of Agda executable compiled into WebAssembly.
+An online demo can be seen [here](https://observablehq.com/@qbane/agda-web).

 ## Quickstart